 On April 5, 2011, House Republicans presented their budget, “The Path to Prosperity.”
 It cut $5.8 trillion in mandatory program spending while implementing $4.2 trillion in tax cuts.
 On April 13, 2011, President Obama outlined a new budget in a speech.
 It would cut deficits by $4 trillion over 12 years.
 It would do this by capping increases in Medicare and Medicaid spending.
 It would also allow the Bush tax cuts to expire for those with incomes over $200,000.

 On May 25, the Senate voted against the Republican plan.
 It also voted against the president's original FY 2012 budget since it had been replaced by his new budget outline.

 Debt Ceiling Crisis

 In July, the bipartisan Gang of Six proposed a plan to cut the tax rate for higher income families.
-It also eliminated important tax deductions, like charitable giving and mortgage interest.
+It also proposed to reform important tax deductions, like charitable giving and mortgage interest.
 Meanwhile, the debt was coming close to reaching the debt ceiling.
 With their plan defeated, tea party Republicans threatened to "Just Say No to the Debt Ceiling" to force deficit reductions.

-On September 2, the Bureau of Labor Statistics reported that exactly zero new jobs were created. in August.
+On Sept.
+2, the Bureau of Labor Statistics reported that exactly zero new jobs were created in August.
 Although that number was later revised upwards, it indicated how severely the debt ceiling crisis had impacted the economy.
-On September 8, President Obama proposed the American Jobs Act.
+On Sept.
+8, President Obama proposed the American Jobs Act.